brit-tiny/track_and_field_junior_to_elite_capstone/README.md

 ## Notes to Reviewer:

 - Venue elevation was included where city level data was publicly available.
 Many venues were only listed by name and country lacking any precise information for geolocation thus resulting in a null elevation.
 I chose this approach to keep my dataset's integrity while not forcing a false narrative.
 - Raw World Athletics data was scraped and combined by event and gender into interim datasets using Python script prior to exploration, cleaning and analysis.
+To rerun this pipeline:
+    - Run world_athletics_scraper.py
+    - Then run 01_scraping.ipynb
 - This project does not account for:
     - training methods and frequency
     - injury history